 Please refer to the University of Melbourne Student Conduct Policy (MPF1324) for an overview of student behavioural standards and expectations.

-Experiencing difficulties which are having a negative impact on your study?
+If you are experiencing difficulties which are having a negative impact on your study, please contact the faculty's Student Wellbeing Officer.